CNC machines at a glance

 - and much more

-Price of a CNC machine
+Basics for buying a CNC machine

 If you are interested in more details of such a machine, one question always comes up: “What do CNC machines cost?”